liupeirong/multi-environment-gitops-sample/README.md

  On the other hand, we scoped the configuration for siteconf to `cluster`, and [a namespace is created](./apps/siteconf/base/kustomization.yaml#L5) during the deployment.

 Also note that by default, Arc GitOps enables multi-tenancy.
-So the `GitRepository`s used by all the deployment manifests must be in this namespace.
+So the `GitRepository` used by all the deployment manifests must be in this namespace.
 For example, `sourceRef` in [release.yaml](./apps/busybox/base/release.yaml#L16) cannot be in another namespace, and the `GitRepository` name, `busyboxcfg`, must match the